 - The Groundhog Day celebration is similar to some ethnic cultures’ belief that animals awake from hibernation on specific dates.

-- Pennsylvania's earliest settlers were Germans who found groundhogs in many parts of the state.
+- Among Pennsylvania's earliest settlers were Germans who found groundhogs in many areas of the state.
 They determined that the groundhog, which resembled the hedgehog, was an intelligent animal and decided that if the sun appeared on Feb.
 2, the groundhog would see its shadow and hurry back into its underground home for another six weeks of winter.

 “PHAMOUS” PUNXSUTAWNEY PHIL